Patrikvo/Automat/readme.txt

 Using Db Browser import sql to database (issue: need someway to add non-nullable fields)

 Log:

+20181011  added add+update Event form. updating work through this form, add needs to be moved to this form as well.

 20181008  added editing and removing of Events.